mzhang0808/Climb-App/backend/README.md

 ### `/scores`

 GET: returns a list of scores where each entry has user name, competition name, and climbs completed (problem num, # of attempts)
-POST: updates the users current_comp field and adds the corresponding user to the scores table
+POST: updates the users current_comp field and adds the corresponding user to the scores table (Takes a JSON specifying "user_name" and "comp")
+DELETE: removes the score entry corresponding with the given user_name and comp (Takes a JSON specifying a "user_name" and "comp")

+#### Example JSON:
 ```
 {
     "user_name": "Bob",